Virtual-Royaume/.github/profile/README.md

 ### [Royaume Website](https://github.com/Virtual-Royaume/Royaume-Website) (V1 in progress)
 This is the website of our community, where you can find information about our community, its members and a blog.
 This site is written in TypeScript with Svelte, SvelteKit, Tailwind, Storybook and Testing Library.

-## 📋 Join us
-You can join us on Discord with [this link](https://royaume.world/discord), to have access to the entirety of it, a small presentation of you will be asked.